jeffdcamp/dbtools-android/README.md

   * Count number of items in the database

-        int count = individualManager.findCount();
+        // Find count of ALL records in a table int count = individualManager.findCount();

-        // find count of those who have "555" in their phone number int count = individualManager.findCountBySelection(IndividualConst.C_PHONE + " LIKE ?, new String[]{"555"});
+        // Find count of ALL records who have "555" in their phone number int count = individualManager.findCountBySelection(IndividualConst.C_PHONE + " LIKE ?, new String[]{"555"});

   Support for ASync writes (guarantees single write per database)

-  * Sample save
+  * Sample async save

         Individual individual = individualManager.findByRowId(1);
         individual.setPhone("801-555-0000");
         individualManager.saveAsync(individual);

-  Table Change Listeners / Table Change Rx Observable.
-This allow your app to be notified if the database changed.
-Examples:
+  Table Change Listeners

-  * Add Listener / Subscribe
+  * Add Listener
         // Listener
         individualManager.addChangeTableListener(new DBToolsTableChangeListener() {
             @Override